nirbhayashaji/MigraR/README.md

 ## How to cite

-- Nirbhaya Shajia, Florbela Nunes, M.Ines Rocha, Elsa Ferreira Gomes, Helena Castro.
+- Nirbhaya Shaji, Florbela Nunes, M.Ines Rocha, Elsa Ferreira Gomes, Helena Castro.
 MigraR: an open-source, R-based application for analysis and quantification of cell migration parameters.
 Computer Methods and Programs in Biomedicine (Submitted).